-Since n objects should be placed in the boxes in time $O(n \log n)$ we need a way to put each object in a box in time $O(\log n)$ .
+Since n objects should be placed in the boxes in time $O(n \log n)$ we need a way to put each object in a box in time $O(\log n)$.
 As the number of boxes can be up to n the algorithm must reject half of the boxes at each step.
-If so, we have rejected all boxes except one in $\log n$ steps, and we know which box to put the object.
+If so, we have rejected all boxes except one in $\log n$ steps, hence we know which box to put the object.

-There are only two criteria for rejecting boxes:
+There are two criteria for rejecting boxes:

-1. If the box can not accommodate the object

-2. If the box has a higher number than the first box that accommodates the object.
+- 1. If the box can not accommodate the object - 2.
+If the box has a higher number than the first box that can accommodate the object.

-In order to reject half of the boxes with one search, we have to keep track of the weight of the heaviest object, which can be placed in the first half of the boxes and in the second half of the boxes.
-We must keep track of recursively for each half.
+In order to reject half of the boxes in one search, we have to keep track of the weight of the heaviest object that can be placed in the first half of boxes and in the second half of boxes.
+This should be done recursively for each half.

 The data structure thus becomes a complete binary tree of $\log n$ levels, where the tree leaves are the boxes.
-In each leaf we store the amount that the corresponding box holds (initially 1).
+In each leaf we store the weight that the corresponding box holds (initially 1).
 In each internal tree node, we store the largest of the son's values.
-The data structure now looks like a heap with the largest value at the top.
+The data structure now looks like a heap with the largest value on top.
 Here is an example of eight boxes that are filled with 0.6, 0.8, 0.9, 0.8, 0.7, 1, 0 and 0 kg: